Qualytics/userguide/docs/checks/time-distribution-size-check.md

 **Potential Violation Messages**

-=== "Shape Anomaly"
-    !!! example
+!!! example "Shape Anomaly"
     50.000% of the monthly segments of `O_ORDERDATE` have record counts not between 5 and 10.